Pilot Grant Program

 Selection of proposals for funding will consider the following:

-- PI Qualifications.
-The qualifications and credentials of the PIs, and their past productivity will be considered.
+c) PI Qualifications: The qualifications and credentials of the PIs, and their past productivity will be considered.

-- Institutional Commitment.
-The nature and level of resources available from the colleges/departments and from other sponsoring units will be considered.
+d) Institutional Commitment: The nature and level of resources available from the colleges/departments and from other sponsoring units will be considered.

-- Appropriateness of Management Plans and Arrangements.
-The adequacy of the organizational and administrative plans; the appropriateness of the budget; and the mechanism to evaluate project progress will be considered.
+e) Appropriateness of Management Plans and Arrangements: The adequacy of the organizational and administrative plans; the appropriateness of the budget; and the mechanism to evaluate project progress will be considered.

 Funding and Compliance Requirements

 Funded projects are required to submit brief semi-annual progress reports as well as a final report.
 Investigators must acknowledge CCTS funding in all publications and presentations.
 Investigators will also be invited to participate in further activities with the CCTS as appropriate (e.g., seminar presentations, training course lectures, and review of future applications).
 No pilot funds will be released without complete IRB approval or exemption from UIC's Internal Review Board.